NicolasEiriz/learning-flexbox/readme.md

 ## Lessons Learned:

-This tutorial helped me to understand more about the "Box Model" and how to 'play' with all these boxes that are our html code, also I really love all the facilities that the Flex display gives at the time of make the style.
+This tutorial helped me to understand more about the "Box Model" and how to 'play' with all these boxes that are our html code, also I really love all the facilities that the Flex display's gives at the time of make the style.
 I will definitely go deeper in these subject.

 ## Tutorial by: https://www.internetingishard.com/